-(a) Certain components of hedging derivatives are permitted to be excluded from the assessment of hedge effectiveness, such as forward points on foreign exchange forward contracts.
-The Firm elects to record changes in fair value of these amounts directly in other income.

-(b) Excludes amounts reclassified from AOCI to income on the sale or liquidation of hedged entities.
-The Firm reclassified net pre-tax gains of \$38 million and \$3 million to other income/expense related to the liquidation of certain legal entities during the years ended December 31, 2022 and 2020, respectively.
+- (a) Certain components of hedging derivatives are permitted to be excluded from the assessment of hedge effectiveness, such as forward points on foreign exchange forward contracts.
+The Firm elects to record changes in fair value of these amounts directly in other income. - (b) Excludes amounts reclassified from AOCI to income on the sale or liquidation of hedged entities.
+During the year ended December 31, 2023, the Firm reclassified a net pre-tax loss of \$(35) million to other revenue including the impact of the acquisition of CIFM.
+The Firm reclassified net pre-tax gains of \$38 million to other income/expense related to the liquidation of certain legal entities during the year ended December 31, 2022.
 The amount reclassified for the year ended December 31, 2021 was not material.
 Refer to Note 24 for further information.